 - Find a senior leader or champion who will give you and your team the space to do HCD and UX research work.

 - Have a great team of designers and researchers in place.
-Be sure there is a senior resource who is a stellar communicator and storyteller, talented at doing the work, and has experience in all facets of design and research.
+Be sure there is a talented senior resource who is a stellar communicator and storyteller, and has experience in all facets of design and research.

-- Commit to carrying out small projects to uncover the pain points of a few key products or services (and do a great job!)
-Then, make the necessary changes to fix these pain points, and design a better experience for that product, service, or system.
+- Commit to carrying out small projects to uncover the pain points of a few key products, services or systems (and do a great job!).
+Then, make the necessary changes to fix these pain points, and design a better experience.

-- Share your small wins and get other people and departments excited about the work.
+- Share your small wins, and get other people and departments excited about the work.
 More excitement will lead to more champions and more opportunities for HCD to work internally!
-Our best tip is that when opportunities to prove the value of HCD and research come along, make sure to deliver.
+When opportunities to prove the value of HCD and research come along, make sure to deliver.

 - Develop a strong HCD practice, process, and methodology that you will use for every project.
-Create research and design operations to enable your UX and HCD team to work faster and better, and consistently use this process to tackle all systems, processes, products, and services.
+Create research and design operations to enable your UX and HCD team to work faster and better, and consistently use them to tackle all systems, processes, products, and services.

 - As you get more quick wins, celebrate and share those wins across the organization.
 The flywheel will build momentum and lead to more opportunities for embedding human-centered design practices into the organization because more stakeholders will ask for that work to happen in their departments.
 This process will lead to breakthrough transformation – the ultimate goal!